Skip to content

 • Compare expression pattern to cell type distribution

-Step 5: Apply a Filter
+Step 5: Apply a Subset

 Focus on a specific population.

-Filter by Cell Type
+Subset by Cell Type

-1. Open the Filter Panel
+1. Open the Subset Panel

 2. Add a condition for cell type